esa/nanosat-mo-framework/docs/source/sdk.rst

 ===
 SDK
 ===
-The SDK provides basic functionality to develop and test your space apps our ground applications.
+The SDK provides basic functionality to develop and test your space apps and ground applications.
 The SDK is located is the **sdk/** folder of the repository.
 To build the SDK you can just run ``mvn install`` in the **sdk/** directory.
 This will build all examples and package them into a release zip and folder which you can find under **sdk/sdk-package/target/**.

 .. contents:: Table of Contents

 Space app examples
 ------------------
-In the folder `sdk/examples/space <https://github.com/esa/nanosat-mo-framework/tree/master/sdk/examples/space>`_ you find several completely implemented apps which can run on any cubesat running the NMF.
+In the folder `sdk/examples/space <https://github.com/esa/nanosat-mo-framework/tree/master/sdk/examples/space>`_ you will find several completely implemented apps which can run on any cubesat running the NMF.
 These examples are also a great starting point when you begin to develop your own apps.

 The examples include: